year marks the 270th anniversary of the removal of a Spanish outpost

 Antonio, a trail known today as El

 Camino Real or the King's Highway.
 The route ran near the Tejas

 In 1935 as Texas prepared to celebrate

 the centennial of its 1836 revolution from Mexico, the state founded

 Tejas Historical Park and workers for the Civilian Conservation

 Corps built a log church to commemorate the original mission.

 based their site selection near the Weches community on the discovery

-of an old cannon believed to have been buried by the Spanish in the late 1690s.
+of an old cannon believed to have been buried by the Spanish in

-the building is not a true replica of the first mission, it
+While the building is not a true replica of the first mission, it

 is a fitting tribute to the early Spanish religious heritage of

 the earliest efforts to civilize the region's Indians.